wovo/hwcpp/readme.md

 -----------------------------------------------------------------------------

 Notes & ToDo
-- pcf8574a did work but no more??
+- stm full speed
 - pcf857a: needs create_a_port like for pins (check & extend)
-- to kitt this: needs port_out from port_oc (xcheck & extend)
+- to kitt this: needs port_out from port_oc (check & extend)
 - correct pin list for STM chip and for blue pill
 - avr8 limits correct & add
 - avr8 timing is now patched